clearbold/flightdeck/README.md

 This makes it easy to:

 1. Refresh your Preview URL locally as you work on your email templates
-2. Push your DispatchWire codebase, along with your Preview templates, to a remote URL to share those with your team for review
+2. Push your FlightDeck codebase, along with your Preview templates, to a remote URL to share those with your team for review
 3. Easily fire off test emails to your inbox or your [Litmus](https://litmus.com) account address
 3. And provides a Live email ready to post to your Email Service Provider.